iusx/iusx/content/about.md

 ::about-template
 ---
+works:
-time: "2015 - Now Shenzhen"
+  - time: "2015 - Now"
     name: "Jiangxue analysis"
-title: "Full-Stack Software Engineering Intern"
+    title: "Full-Stack Software Engineer"
     desc: "Fringe Support And Analysis"
 about: "<p>Educational level</p><span>Illiterate</span>"
 ---

+Has considerable interest in security, design, technical art, and software development, but only as a hobby rather than with professional rigor.
+Focused on implementing functionality, achieving desired effects, or accomplishing specific goals, rather than pursuing perfection.

 #contributiondes
-\*I'm well aware that my understanding of design, development, and security is not yet sufficient.

-Therefore, all experiences before 2024 are flawed to some extent, and I plan to address these shortcomings as I continue to learn and grow.
+"Some of those people dont't do a lot<br>
+There's a lot of people who make small,small changes,"

+— Linus Torvalds
 #end

 ::